 See how long you can go into the next season before turning on the A/C or heat.
 (Of course – please be careful and don’t risk your health or your pipes bursting!)

-Have you tried a savings or budgeting challenge before?
+Have you tried any of these money savings challenges or those on Pinterest to live your best financial life?
 How’d it work out?
 Let me know what you thought of it in the comments below!

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More